 Changing Your Visitation Order

 There are many reasons why you may want to consult an experienced family law attorney in matters of visitation.
 Your divorce and family law attorney will help you understand your rights and will make sure your time with your children is preserved.
 The attorneys at Berger, Fischoff, Shumer, Wexler & Goodman, LLP, have the ability to assist you and represent your interests with knowledge and confidence, while being sensitive and attentive to your needs and those of your children.
-We have over 75 years of combined experienced in matters of visitation and custody and a dedicated family law and divorce team to work with you.
-Please call us for a free consultation.
+We have over 75 years of combined experience in matters of visitation and parenting time and a dedicated family law and divorce team to work with you.